 John Gwynne studied and lectured at Brighton University.
 He's been in a rock 'n' roll band, playing the double bass, travelled the USA and lived in Canada for a time.
 He is married with four children and lives in Eastbourne running a small family business rejuvenating vintage furniture.
-Wrath is the fourth novel in John Gwynne's epic fantasy series The Faithful and the Fallen including Malice, Valour, Ruin and Wrath.
+He is the author of the epic fantasy series The Faithful and the Fallen including Malice, Valour, Ruin and Wrath.

-The David Gemmell Awards for Fantasy - 6 months ago
+The David Gemmell Awards – voting open - one year ago

 Voting on the longlists for the David Gemmell Awards For Fantasy is open.
-There are three categories and I am so pleased to see that Ruin has been nominated for the Legend Award, which is for the best fantasy … Continue reading →
+There are three categories and I am so pleased to see that Wrath has been nominated for two of them: the Legend Award, which is for … Continue reading →